 Time taken off work due to pregnancy complications can be counted against the 12 weeks of family and medical leave.

 Special rules apply to employees of local education agencies.
-The Department of Labor administers FMLA; however, the Office of Personnel Management (OPM) administers FMLA for most federal employees.
+The U.S. Department of Labor administers FMLA; however, the Office of Personnel Management (OPM) administers FMLA for most federal employees.

 Compliance Assistance: Family and Medical Leave Act (FMLA) Links to various sources of information about FMLA.